ashishtele/ashishtele.github.io/_posts/2020-05-31-Role_of_the_data_scientist.md

 3. But what about the real-life problems which are difficult to comprehend and with minimal references from the past.
 We encounter such cases in healthcare, NPL, imaging, scenario planning, etc.

 4. One of the examples I can give is of demand forecasting in the COVID19 pandemic period.
-It is one of the kinds of problems which is unprecedented.
+It is an unprecedented problem.
 We had a few outbreaks, the global recession, etc but the COIVD19 outbreak has locked the people in homes and changed the buying pattern.